‹ Return to How tos

 Note

 The autoSnapshotAddOnRequest={snapshotTimeOfDay=HH:00} parameter is optional in these commands.
 If you don't specify a daily automatic snapshot time when you enable automatic snapshots, Lightsail assigns a default snapshot time for your resource.
-For more information, see Changing the automatic snapshot time for instances or block storage disks in Amazon Lightsail.
+For more information, see Change the automatic snapshot time for instances or block storage disks.

 • Enter the following command to enable automatic snapshots for an existing resource: